Risk management

 Risk description

 Bilia’s core business consists of distribution and servicing of cars, transport vehicles and trucks in four countries.
 For new car sales, Bilia needs the approval from the respective general agent, as there are no special rules governing competition for new car sales in the EU.
-A car manufacturer and/or general agent can unilaterally recall a sales authorisation and terminate the sales agreements with Bilia.
-BMW, Volvo, Toyota, Mercedes-Benz and Volkswagen are now the largest car manufacturers/ general agents for Bilia.
-A recall or termination, a changed content and/or balance between
+A car manufacturer/ general agent can unilaterally recall a sales authorisation and terminate the sales agreements with Bilia.
+BMW, Volvo, Toyota, Mercedes-Benz and Volkswagen are currently the largest manufacturers/general agents for Bilia.
+A recall or termination of the authorisation agreement, altered content or a shift in balance between the manufacturer/general agent and Bilia could have significant negative impact on Bilia’s operations.

 Opportunities and management